twitter/communitynotes/content/about/ranking-notes.md

 Where `c` is the Combined Helpfulness Score, `a` is the Author Helpfulness Score, and `r` is the Rater Helpfulness Score of user `u`.

-Combined Helpfulness Scores](./#combined-helpfulness-score) are then used to weight each contributor’s ratings when scoring and ranking notes:
+[Combined Helpfulness Scores](./#combined-helpfulness-score) are then used to weight each contributor’s ratings when scoring and ranking notes:
 ​
 \\[note\text{\textunderscore}score(n) = \frac{\sum_{rater \in R(n)} c(rater) * rating(rater,n)}{\sum_{rater \in R(n)} c(rater)}\\]